-Contact us to discuss characterisation of your screen printing inks
+Contact us to discuss the characterisation of your screen printing inks

 The Advantage of Rheological Profiling